-"Object" - you can object to the processing of your personal data where: (a) where we are relying on our legitimate interest (or those of a third party) as the basis for processing your personal data, if you feel it impacts on your fundamental rights and freedoms; (b) where we are processing your personal data for direct marketing purposes. (c) in some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms, and, in such circumstances, we can continue to process your persona data for such purposes
+"Object" - you can object to the processing of your personal data where: (a) where we are relying on our legitimate interest (or those of a third party) as the basis for processing your personal data, if you feel it impacts on your fundamental rights and freedoms; (b) where we are processing your personal data for direct marketing purposes.
+In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms, and, in such circumstances, we can continue to process your personal data for such purposes.

-"widthdraw your consent" - you can withdraw your consent at any time (where we are relying on consent to process your personal data).
-This does not affect the lawfulness of any processing carried out before you withdraw your consent
+"Withdraw your Consent" - you can withdraw your consent at any time (where we are relying on consent to process your personal data).
+This does not affect the lawfulness of any processing carried out before you withdraw your consent.